Jordan Palmer: Cincinnati Bengals

+Sacramento Mountain Lions

+Palmer signed with the Sacramento Mountain Lions of the United Football League on September 8, 2011.
+He was released on September 12 before the start of the 2011 UFL season.

 Jacksonville Jaguars

-Palmer signed with the Jacksonville Jaguars on May 7, 2012 and spent the preseason with the team until being released on August 31.

-He was re-signed on November 21, 2012, after starting quarterback Blaine Gabbert was placed on injured reserve.
-He was later released again.
+Palmer was signed by the Jacksonville Jaguars on May 7, 2012 and spent the preseason with the team until being released during final roster cuts on August 31.
+Palmer was re-signed on November 21, after starting quarterback Blaine Gabbert was placed on injured reserve.
+He was later released again on November 28.

 Chicago Bears

-Palmer signed with the Chicago Bears on August 16, 2013, after third-string QB Matt Blanchard broke his hand.
+Palmer signed with the Chicago Bears on August 16, 2013, after third-string quarterback Matt Blanchard broke his hand.
 Palmer had previously worked out with the Bears during the 2013 offseason.
-He was released on August 30, 2013.
-After the Bears lost Jay Cutler to an injury in week 7 against the Washington Redskins on October 20, the Bears reported they would bring back Palmer to back up Josh McCown.
+He was released on August 30.
+After the Bears lost Jay Cutler to an injury in Week 7 against the Washington Redskins on October 20, the Bears reported they would bring back Palmer to back up Josh McCown.
 Palmer was officially signed on October 28.
 Two days before the start of the 2014 free agency period, Palmer re-signed with the Bears on a one-year deal.
 The Bears released Palmer on August 24, 2014.